GinoMan/GinoMan/README.md

 - His first programming language was QBasic.
 - He doesn't talk about Bruno...
 But he'll sing about him.
 - According to his son, he gives really warm hugs and is so silly.
+- He studied Latin for four years, played Magic the Gathering, Dungeons and Dragons, Pokemon Trading Card Game, lots of video games, performed in and enjoyed watching shows on stage in High School.
+In short, he's a nerd.
+- He's a fan of manga and anime, especially the art style
+- His favorite webcomics are Jackson's Diary, Shelter, Brass and Sass, ILY Lily, Fictional Skin, Morgana and Oz, Exchange, and Lumine

 [grids01]: /Assets/Grids/Alpha%20Mission%20Full.png
 [grids02]: /Assets/Grids/Alpha%20Mission%202.png